 Verdict: We like the mellow yet accurate sound of the HiFiMan RE-400.
 The bass isn’t spectacular, but they make up for it with a larger soundstage than a pair of headphones this cheap should have.
 We wouldn’t commute with these headphones.
 For more critical listening at your desk though, we came away loving the sound from the HiFiMan’s the most, especially with a small headphone amplifier in use.
 They sound great right out of a MacBook Pro’s headphone jack, too.

 Sony MDRXB50AP Extra Bass

 Verdict: These are easily the best-designed earbuds on this list.
 The Sony XB50APs also have a versatile fit and have a well-rounded sound.
 The bass is strong, but not as much as you’d expect on in a pair of earbuds named "Extra Bass," and the vocals and mids sound distinct and accurate, too.
 You can’t really go wrong with these, although, for almost $50, there are other earbuds that sound better.

 Verdict: These earbuds are great for listeners who like pop, R&B and rap.
 The upper ranges lack a bit of separation, however, and there’s some reverb (echo) in the headphones that might annoy some.
 Also, the design is more artisan than we prefer in our gadgets, however, the wood and chrome design will appeal to some buyers.
 We wouldn’t make these our first purchase, but if you like your music loud and bass heavy then you’ll like the Symphonized NRG.

 Apple EarPods (3.5mm)

 Verdict: Apple’s EarPods are all-around solid earphones, with above average sound quality, volume and features (like a volume control remote).
+The mids and highs are strong, especially when played at loud volumes.
+The bass also is decent, too.
 If they fit in your ears, there’s not much more you ask from a pair of $29 earbuds.